timdecena/IT342-G3-WhiskerWatch/README.md

 # IT342-G3-WhiskerWatch

-# Team Member 3: Rhandulf Saceda
+# Team Member 1: Rhandulf Saceda
 # Course:        BSIT-3- G3
 #
 #
 #                I'm Rhandulf Saceda, I live in Minglanilla, cebu
-#                21 years of age, my Hobbies are going to places where i can find peace
+#                21 years of age, my Hobbies are going to places where i can find peace.
+#                my goal in life is very simple, all i want in life is to be able provide financially for my family

 # IT342-G3-WhiskerWatch

-# Team Member 1: Anthony Decena
+# Team Member 2: Anthony Decena
 # Course:        BSIT-3- G3
 #
 #                I LOVE BEBETIME